-When we surveyed almost 1,500 parents in 2015, only 7% answered correctly that children up to the age of 12 or up to 1.35 metres need to use a car seat.
-It is safest for a child to travel rearward facing for as long as possible, but almost half (48%) of our respondents weren't aware of this.
+Children up to the age of 12 or up to 1.35 metres need to use a car seat.
+It is safest for a child to travel rearward facing for as long as possible, ideally up to the age of four.

 What happens in a crash

 There are three stages to every car crash:

 When a car hits an external object it stops moving very abruptly, leading to rapid deceleration...

 ...but the people inside the car carry on moving in the direction they were travelling in, until something stops them.